ucb-art/Chisel3DSPDependencies/README.md

 If updating makes things appear wonky, it's also recommended that you try `sbt clean` and removing files in your *~/.ivy2/local* directory.

-> Note that `sbt publish-local` will fail on **dsptools**, because there's currently a silly requirement that DSP stuff be dependent on rocket-chip.
+> Note that `sbt publish-local` will fail on **dsptools**, because there's currently a silly requirement that DSP stuff be dependent on rocket-chip (*testchipip and rocketchip*).
 However, everything that you need for creating DSP blocks should be published properly.

+By publishing local, you can include any of these submodules as dependencies for your DSP designs.
+See [ucb-art/Chisel3DSPExample](https://github.com/ucb-art/Chisel3DSPExample).

 ##Submodules